Indian reservation

-An Indian reservation is an area of land held and governed by a U.S. federal government-recognized Native American tribal nation whose government is semi-sovereign subject to regulations passed by the United States Congress administered by the United States Bureau of Indian Affairs and not to the U.S. state government in which it is located.
+An Indian reservation in the United States is an area of land held and governed by a Native American tribal nation officially recognized by the U.S. federal government.
+The reservation's government is autonomous but subject to regulations passed by the United States Congress, and is administered by the United States Bureau of Indian Affairs.
+It is not subject, however, to a state or local government of the U.S. state in which it is located.
 Some of the country's 574 federally recognized tribes govern more than one of the 326 Indian reservations in the United States, while some share reservations, and others have no reservation at all.
 Historical piecemeal land allocations under the Dawes Act facilitated sales to non–Native Americans, resulting in some reservations becoming severely fragmented, with pieces of tribal and privately held land being treated as separate enclaves.
-This jumble of private and public real estate creates significant administrative, political and legal difficulties.
+This intersection of private and public real estate creates significant administrative, political, and legal difficulties.

 The total area of all reservations is 56,200,000 acres, approximately 2.3% of the total area of the United States and about the size of the state of Idaho.
 While most reservations are small compared to the average U.S. state, twelve Indian reservations are larger than the state of Rhode Island.
 The largest reservation, the Navajo Nation Reservation, is similar in size to the state of West Virginia.
 Reservations are unevenly distributed throughout the country, the majority being situated west of the Mississippi River and occupying lands that were first reserved by treaty (Indian Land Grants) from the public domain.